craigsterr/work-buddy/README.md

-Absolutely!
-Here's the entire README in markdown, fully formatted and ready to copy:

 # 🧪 Work Slime – Productivity Pet Extension

 **Work Slime** is your adorable productivity companion!
 Set your maximum unproductive time, add distracting URLs, and watch your slime stay healthy—unless you waste time 👀.
 Every moment on a blocked site drains your slime’s health… keep it alive!